wkumari/draft-wkumari-dhc-capport/README.md

    signal from the captive portal that it has been satisfied. [ Editor
    note: It may be useful to write another document that specifies how a client can determine that it has passed the CP.
-This document could also contain advice to implmentors on only intercepting actually needed ports, how to advertise that the CP needs to be statisfied *again*, etc.  This should not be done in this document though. ] The connectivity test may also need to be used if the captive portal times out the user session and needs the user to re-authenticate.
+This document could also contain advice to implementors on only intercepting actually needed ports, how to advertise that the CP needs to be satisfied *again*, etc.  This should not be done in this document though. ] The connectivity test may also need to be used if the captive portal times out the user session and needs the user to re-authenticate.
    The operating system may still find the information about the captive portal URI useful in this case.

+   If the device gets different URIs (for example, via DHCPv6 and IPv6 RA) it should try them in the following order: DHCPv4, DHCPv6, RA.

+   [Ed note: This ordering is somewhat arbitrary - this order was chosen because this is the order I expect the code to be implemented by OS vendors, and I'd like the same behavior from newer and older devices to make troubleshooting easier.]

    When the device is informed that it is behind a captive portal it
    should: